omar-mohamed/omar-mohamed.github.io/_posts/2019-03-18-Tensorflow-CIFAR-100-Series-1(preprocessing).markdown

 {% endhighlight %}

 If you take a look at the images in the dataset, you will notice how blurry they are.
-So let's try to combat that by applying an [Unsharp masking kernel](https://en.wikipedia.org/wiki/Unsharp_masking) to sharpen the blurry images
+So let's try to combat that by applying an [unsharp_masking_kernel](https://en.wikipedia.org/wiki/Unsharp_masking) to sharpen the blurry images

 ![image](https://user-images.githubusercontent.com/6074821/53117205-0ee5a700-3553-11e9-969c-e5bc84c2299b.png)